 Links marked with * are affiliate links: I earn a small commission from any purchase made by following these at no extra cost to you.
 This post contains kindly gifted items, as disclosed below.

 Well hello!
 It’s safe to say I didn’t expect my first bookish post outside of my old format to be shared during a global pandemic, but I think now more than ever, we could all do with some truly brilliant books to sink our teeth into.
-Before we go any further, you can also receive a free audiobook and a 30-day free trial of Amazon Audible by using this link*.
-No better time, right?

 There’ve been some wonderful chronic illness-inspired releases lately, spanning all kinds of genres, and today I’ve compiled reviews of some of my favourite reads over the last year or so.
 Each book will be linked by the title, so if there are any that strike your fancy, there’s really no better time to support a chronically ill author.
 Enjoy!